anttisalonen/progbook/ajax.rst

 3) Add another function in your Python code to serve the URL that the AJAX request will request.
 In the example above, that URL is "file.html".
 Note that the URL doesn't need to have a file extension.
 That function should return a string, like "Hello world!"
 4) Run your Python code using Flask.
 Navigate to the HTML page that has the button.
 Open the Javascript console in the browser developer menu.
 Click the button.
 You should see the text from the Python server code in the console.

+.. topic:: GET vs. POST

+  To summarise, GET and POST are both two "verbs" in HTTP - commands the client sends to the server.
+What are the differences?

+  * GET typically has no data attached to it from the client, except for the URL - it's meant to say "I want to download a page or a file"
+  * POST can have data - any kind of data - attached to it - it's meant to say "I want to upload data to the server"

+  The rule of thumb is that if you're only reading information from the server - but not changing anything in the server - you should use GET.
+You should use POST if the action results in changing something on the server, for example adding data in the database.

 The example above requests something from the server.
 We can also send data to the server by using the HTTP command POST.
 Here's an example of sending a block of JSON:

 .. code-block:: js